Barbecue Chicken Thighs

 Print This Recipe

-Now that you've trimmed your chicken thighs, it's time to get 'em ready for the smoker!
+Now that you've trimmed your chicken thighs, it's time to get them ready for the smoker!

 We need to dry brine the chicken thighs for at least a couple hours.
 Overnight is even better.